Treasuries May Have to Wait Until After New Year for Resolutions

 (Bloomberg) -- Perhaps the best that can be said of a painful year across financial markets is that there’s room for improvement in 2019.
 It’s less clear exactly what might pull investor sentiment, and Treasury yields, off the current lows.

-Risk-averse trading in December -- which is on track to be the worst month for U.S. stocks since the 2008 crisis -- has dragged the benchmark 10-year Treasury yield down to 2.72 percent.
+Risk-averse trading in December -- which is on track to be the worst month for U.S. stocks since 2009 -- has dragged the benchmark 10-year Treasury yield down to around 2.71 percent.
 That’s more than half a percentage point below its 2018 peak in October.
 Investors are responding in part to tightening financial conditions and a souring economic outlook, and some think that the Federal Reserve could be headed for a mistake with further interest-rate hikes.

 Placating financial markets may not be on Fed Chairman Jerome Powell’s list of new year’s resolutions, but investors will be on alert when he joins his predecessors for an interview this Friday at the American Economic Association meeting.
 Jefferies LLC’s Thomas Simons doesn’t expect the Fed chief to suddenly start wringing his hands over the recent volatility in stocks.
 But another way to calm markets would be to note weak inflation, particularly if the Fed is leaning toward a pause in its rate-hike cycle.